lexerdev/lexer-schemas/examples/csv_to_ndjson/README.md

-You can use the `--debug-csv` flag to print out what encoding the script has detected and also what headers it has found, which can be useful to identify if you encountering an issue realted to invisible characters or file encoding.
+You can use the `--debug-csv` flag to print out what encoding the script has detected and also what headers it has found, which can be useful to identify if you encountering an issue related to invisible characters or file encoding.

-Tools like `vim` can also be used to identify specicial characters, e.g. open your CSV file using the `-b` flag:
+Tools like `vim` can also be used to identify special characters, e.g. open your CSV file using the `-b` flag:
 ```
 vim -b test_file.csv